Degrees and Certifications:

 The Effort/Participation standard is based on the following:

-- Consistently demonstrates a positive attitude toward physical activity through participation (prepared for class, put forth effort, stay on task)
+- Demonstrates a positive attitude toward physical activity through participation (prepared for class, put forth effort, stay on task)

 The Performance standard is based on the following:

 - Appropriately demonstrates physical education concepts in a variety of ways

 We ask that your child either wear gym shoes to school or leave an extra pair of gym shoes at school for physical education class.
 Being prepared for class and participating in a safe manner is part of the participation standard.

 Lastly, according to our district handbook, any student that is not able to fully participate in physical education class needs to bring a parent note from home EACH day the student is not fully participating.
 A parent note will only be accepted for two consecutive days if stated so in the note.
 After two days a note is required from your physician stating limitations and when the student is allowed full participation again.
 Students not fully participating in P.E. class will be allowed to get fresh air and socialize at recess, but not participate in physical activities.
 This communication between physicians, parents, school nurses, and teachers helps us to keep all students safe at Oakland School.

 If you have any questions or concerns, please feel free to contact me.
 I am looking forward to a great year!

 Physical Education Teacher